Jonny-exe/binary-fractions/binary_fractions/README.md

 Return the 'boolean not' of self.

-Method that implements the 'not' operand.
+Method that implements the `not` operand.
-Do not confuse it with the 'bitwise not' operand ~.
+Do not confuse it with the 'bitwise not' operand `~`.

 If self is 0, then method returns True.
 For all other values it returns False.